 3. Try the pineapple method.

 A quick and easy way to maintain those cute curly hairstyles is with the pineapple method.
 Simply use a headband or large hair tie that you let slide up and onto your hair as if you were creating a high ponytail.
 Allow your curls to flow freely on top.
 Lastly (but optional), tie a silk scarf around the base of the head to keep your edges intact.
 In the morning, release, shake, and go!

 4. Try the multi pineapple method on short hair.

-We find this method particularly convenient and ideal for thicker, kinkier and shorter curl lengths.
+We find this method particularly convenient and ideal for thicker, textured, and shorter curl lengths.
 Instead of creating one pineapple ponytail, create two or more all over your head.
-Release it the next day by just shaking it out and tousling with your fingers.
+Release it the next day by just shaking it out and tousling it with your fingers.

 5. Sleep on a silk pillowcase.

 Looking for even more curly styles?
-Check out these recap featuring some of the best short haircuts for curl hair.
+Check out these recaps featuring some of the best short haircuts for curly hair.